LuskaBol/luskabol.github.io/_posts/2021-11-08-security-issues-on-FusionPBX.md

 The next 2 security failures that I will explain are very similar, for two main reasons: They two are in the same file and they two are command injection.

-A malicious attacker can use the fact that the fax_extension parameter is used later in the function exec without any type of treatment, enabling a malicious attacker to inject commands into the server.
+A malicious attacker can use the fact that the fax_extension parameter is used later in the function exec without any type of filter or treatment, enabling a malicious attacker to inject commands into the server.
 ```php
 if (strlen($_REQUEST["fax_extension"]) > 0) {
 	$fax_extension = $_REQUEST["fax_extension"];